Cyberbullying Facts: 45 Statistics to Make Texting Safer

 5. Roughly 14.9% of high school students were electronically bullied in the 12 months prior to one survey about cyberbullying.

-2023 cyberbullying statistics show who’s most at risk
+Cyberbullying statistics show who’s most at risk on social media platforms

 2. Girls are approximately twice as likely as boys to be both victims and perpetrators of cyberbullying in 2019 and 2020.